mablack/cordova-diagnostic-plugin/README.md

 This Cordova/Phonegap plugin for iOS and Android is used to check the state of the following device settings:

-- Location/GPS
+- Location
 - WiFi
 - Camera
 - Bluetooth

-On Android, the plugin also enables an app to show the relevant settings screen, to allow users to enable the above device settings.
+The plugin also enables an app to show the relevant settings screen, to allow users to change the above device settings.

 The plugin is registered in the [the Cordova Registry](http://plugins.cordova.io/#/package/cordova.plugins.diagnostic)(Cordova CLI 3/4) and on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) (Cordova CLI 5+) as `cordova.plugins.diagnostic`